Our products and services are helping to reduce environmental impacts.

 we aim to protect our customers against the impacts of climate change, minimise the environmental impact of our claims process and provide energy efficient replacements to help reduce customers' long-term energy costs.

 Aviva creates products that support our customers when they make environmentally responsible choices.
 For example, in 2017, Aviva Canada introduced InsureMyTesla powered by Aviva, tailor-made insurance for Tesla drivers.
-Aviva Canada also now offer up to a 20% discount on electric car insurance and have emergency braking systems, and sponsored the 2017 Electric Mobility Conference.
-We offered 20 similar products globally in 2017.
+Aviva Canada also now offer up to a 20% discount on electric car insurance and have emergency braking systems.
+We offered 25 similar products globally in 2018.

 Energy efficient replacement goods